“If you build it, they will come.”

-Go to Monitor Backlinks and click “Competitor Links” from the main menu, then click “Add a new domain” and paste the URL of the first site.
+Go to SEOptimer and click “Backlink Research” from the main menu, then click add the URL of your competitor and click on “Research.”
 Do the same for the remaining two competitors.

-Steer clear of spammy links—which you can identify by following this guide—and only focus on good backlinks that you can replicate.
+Steer clear of spammy links and only focus on good backlinks that you can replicate.

 Examine the chosen links one by one.
 Find out whether it’s in a sponsored post, placed within the content and what anchor texts are used.

 Just pick the most authoritative links for each website, ones with high Domain Strength (>30).